Getting Started with Templates

 the star changes from protostar to beez3 and you are done.
 Alternatively, you can click on the shadow of a template's default star to quickly set the template as default.

-You can use the filter drop downs on the left or the filter search to limit the number of templates shown in the list of templates.
+You can use the filter drop downs on the top or the filter search to limit the number of templates shown in the list of templates.
 Other options are:

 Joomla! gives you the option of switching between two or more styles on the Front-end.
 This is done with "Menu Assignment", so you can set different styles for each menu or only a menu item.
 This allows specific "pages" that are defined by menu links to set for a "specific" style.
 Styles can be of different templates.